molnard/wasabipres2019/README.md

 After every user signed the transaction it is broadcasted by the server.

 So that's how Wasabi's coinjoin works.
-More details can be found on the website regarding technicals, the software and regarding the team.
+More details can be found on the website regarding technicals details, software, or about the team.